-- Your proposed toposequence of soils along the classes transect - Descriptions of the major properties of each soil series identified including: parent material, master horizons (depth, color, pH in B horizon, hydric features, etc.), slope, drainage class, and vegetation.
-This should also be provided as a matrix of each map unit. - A discussion of the amount of variability of soil properties within you intensively sampled map unit. - Recommendations for land use and land use restrictions for the different map units. (recall: soil interpretations accessed from Web Soil Survey in our previous lab)
+- Your soil map of the parcel - Descriptions of the major properties of each soil series identified including: parent material, master horizons (depth, color, pH in B horizon, hydric features, etc.), slope, drainage class, and vegetation. - A discussion of the amount of variability in soil properties within you intensively sampled map unit. - Recommendations for land use and land use restrictions for the different map units. (recall: land capability classes from Lab 2)